Did the Catholic Church forbid Bible reading?

 The Bible could very much be understood by people with the intelligence and ability to understand its theological content -- most of whom spoke Latin.
 Most common people of the time, however, could understand neither the language nor the content ...and most common people are still clueless about the content of the Bible today ...which is why Protestants provide "ministers" to interpret it for them.

-We should also remember that the Jews had always kept their Bible in the Hebrew until the 19th Century.
-The Greek versions of the Jewish Bible made in ancient times had been co-opted by the Christians so the Jews basically abandoned them.
+The Jewish Bible was in Hebrew until the 19th Century.
+The Greek versions of the Jewish Bible made in ancient times were used by Christians so the Jews avoided them.
 Any Jew who wanted the read the Bible was expected to make the effort to learn Hebrew.

 We must be careful not to project modern, American sensibilities (in regard to freedom and justice) into the context of medieval history.
 In the Middle Ages and before 1776, there was simply no such thing as separation of Church and State, not in Catholic countries OR in Protestant countries.
-If we "burned people for reading the Bible," then the Protestants burned people for praying in Latin or hearing the Catholic Mass (something they unquestionably did in England, Geneva, and Scandinavia, etc.).
+Protestants burned Catholics for praying in Latin or hearing the Catholic Mass in England, Geneva, and Scandinavia.
 At this time in history, heresy was also a secular crime; and the powers of a particular country treated it as such.
 Despite the "spin" that some Evangelicals put on the Catholic position, the Catholic Church was never opposed people reading the Bible.
 What it opposed was people reading interpretations the Bible apart from the teaching authority of the Church, which would lead to the kinds of problems we have today with 30,000 denominations interpreting Scripture differently.
 The Bible itself warns against this.
 (2 Peter 1:20).
 With the invention of printing, there was a communications explosion, and one suddenly saw lots of people making very poor and heretical translations of the Bible and popularizing them throughout Christendom.
 The Church tried to stop this.
+There are situations where some of these poor translations of the Bibles were burned.

 The common people of the middle ages had no intellectual defense with which they could make a reasonable judgment about the Truth.
 They were almost as vulnerable to the heresies that were sweeping through their communities as a person standing in front of a gun.
 Except a lot more than their lives was at stake, their eternal lives were in jeopardy.
 Today, if someone went out into the street and started shooting people, we wouldn't say, "let him go ahead and do it, people can protect themselves...it's their own fault if they are shot to death."
 The Church was very worried that people who were influenced by these heresies were going to spend eternity in hell.
 No one was punished for simply believing a heresy.
 The crime was teaching it, and leading others astray.
 The Church felt it was their job to protect the souls of the innocent.
 In hindsight, we see that we would have done better by not using force.